The July Ward: Reception

 Mark Pitcavage at The Washington Post wrote: "S.N.
 Dyer's "The July Ward" is a moving account of the guilt physicians feel over preventable deaths."
 The story, "deals poignantly and chillingly with the issue of doctors' fallibility." wrote James Morrow in the introduction to Nebula Awards 28.
 The editors of Isaac Asimov's Ghosts, Gardner Dozois and Sheila Williams, describe the story as "harrowing and profoundly disturbing."

 Reprint

-The story appeared in several subsequent anthologies including the Isaac Asimov's Ghosts in 1995 and A Women's Liberation, edited by Sheila Williams and Connie Willis, in 2001.
+The story appeared in several subsequent anthologies, including Isaac Asimov's Ghosts in 1995 and A Women's Liberation, edited by Sheila Williams and Connie Willis, in 2001.